kstenerud/concise-encoding/cte-specification.md

 A tag value is a globally unique (to the document) identifier for marked objects.
 A tag value can be either a positive integer or an [unquoted string](#unquoted-string).

-TODO: Relax tag string restriction to allow start with [0-9]?

 ### Reference